Étienne de Boré: Legacy

 He died at 78 years old and was interred in New Orleans' Saint Louis Cemetery No. 1.
 One of his grandchildren, Charles Gayarré, became a noted historian of Louisiana in the late 19th century.

 Bore Street in Metairie is named for the Boré plantation.
 One of de Boré's sugar kettles is installed on the campus of Louisiana State University in Baton Rouge at the Cain Department of Chemical Engineering, which developed from the Audubon Sugar School that was incorporated into the university in 1897.
 The Étienne de Boré Oak in Audubon Park, also called 'The Tree of Life', was one of the original live oak trees inducted into the Live Oak Society in 1934.

+De Boré's plantation house is still extant and became part of the campus of the New Orleans U.S. Marine Hospital and later Manning Family Children's.
+Is believed to be one of the oldest surviving structures in Uptown New Orleans, with its cypress inner frame dating from the late 1700s, and with most of its current core structure believed to have been constructed in the 1830s and expanded with wings and a new facade in the 1850s.
+It is now called Hales Cottage after a 2019–2022 renovation that restored it to its 1850s appearance, and it now hosts a coffeehouse.

 In 1969, Étienne de Boré Elementary School opened in New Orleans as the first air-conditioned school in the city.
 In 1997, it was renamed Village de l'Est Elementary.
 In 2017, LSU announced it would rename Étienne de Boré Street as Field House Drive.